NuriddinovMA/Charm/README.md

 If your task requires simulating many independent rearrangements, split it into several subtasks.

 **The first step**: the generation of a reference database.
-1) Copy the example_PRE.ini and modify:
+1) Copy the [EXAMPLE.ini](https://github.com/NuriddinovMA/Charm/blob/main/testdataset/EXAMPLE.ini) and modify:
    * [global] section:
      - "work_dir" - the path to the your work directory;
      - "chrom_sizes" - the path to the file with [the chromosome sizes](https://github.com/NuriddinovMA/Charm#the-chromosome-sizes-file) of reference genome;